 We reserve the right to make any changes necessary in order to have a successful class

-We operate on a perpetual enrollment basis.
+How does the monthly fees work?Our class fees are billed monthly, which does include those bonus weeks that happen within the year.
+The price you see online will not change month to month.
+Gym closures are eligible to be made up.
+You can find the gym closures here, along with other gym events.
+Pricing Annual Membership Fee There is a $45 Annual Membership fee for each family enrolled 2024.
+Billing and Payment We operate on a perpetual enrollment basis.
 Perpetual enrollment means that your child’s spot in class is automatically reserved upon timely receipt of your monthly tuition payment.
-Tuition invoices are emailed on the 25th of each month.
 All tuition billing at Vitality is set up as automatic billing.
 Upon registering for a class, you will be asked to provide credit card information for automatic credit card billing.
-Your payment will be automatically charged on the 1st of each month.
+Your payment will be automatically charged on the 1st of each month. |